Domestic Family Violence Lawyers

-We have a great deal of experience in cases involving violent offences, including domestic violence, enabling our lawyers to provide you with decisive advice and a comprehensive understanding of whether or not you have a viable defence, the strength of that defence, the costs of running your case, the legal implications of the decisions you make and the potential penalties you face in the event you are found or plead guilty.
+We have a great deal of experience in cases involving violent offences, including domestic violence, enabling our family violence lawyers to provide you with decisive advice and a comprehensive understanding of whether or not you have a viable defence, the strength of that defence, the costs of running your case, the legal implications of the decisions you make and the potential penalties you face in the event you are found or plead guilty.

 What is Domestic Violence?

 It is also important to be aware that family violence includes conduct that causes a child to hear or witness, or otherwise be exposed to the effects of one of the aforementioned types of family violence.
-As a result, when it is alleged that a child has witnessed family violence, they will be included in an intervention order, even if the alleged offending behavior was not directed at them.
+As a result, when it is alleged that a child has witnessed family violence, they will be included in an intervention order, even if the alleged offending behaviour was not directed at them.
 The primary piece of legislation setting out the circumstances when an intervention order may be applied for and granted as well as outlining certain types of family violence offences such as breaching an intervention order is the Family Violence Protection Act 2008.

 When you are accused of family violence you will almost always be facing the prospect of being charged with a criminal offence and an application for an intervention order.
-Accordingly, it is imperative your lawyer has experience and expertise in dealing with both issues, as how you deal with one matter will often have an impact on the other.
+Accordingly, it is imperative your family violence lawyer has experience and expertise in dealing with both issues, as how you deal with one matter will often have an impact on the other.

 Our team of criminal lawyers is committed to understanding the particular details of your case so as to ensure you understand your options, whether or not you have a defence, how strong that defence is and what the best possible outcome in your case is likely to be.
 We are here to guide you throughout the course of your matter and are well equipped to advise you about the likelihood of achieving a successful outcome if you contest your matter.
-We will also advise on whether it is possible to negotiate a resolution to a less serious charge and the steps to take to increase the likelihood of receiving a lighter penalty in the event you decide to plead guilty.
+Our domestic and family violence lawyers will also advise on whether it is possible to negotiate a resolution to a less serious charge and the steps to take to increase the likelihood of receiving a lighter penalty in the event you decide to plead guilty.

 Am I Likely to Go to Jail?

 All violent crimes are treated seriously by the courts and can and do carry significant sentences if you are found guilty.
 Cases involving violence against a family member or partner are viewed particularly dimly by the courts such that harsh penalties are imposed regularly, even to first time offenders.
-The likelihood of jail will depend on the individual circumstances of your case but make no mistake it is often a very real possibility when you are accused of family violence such that it is critical to engage a lawyer to help you prepare your case.
+The likelihood of jail will depend on the individual circumstances of your case but make no mistake it is often a very real possibility when you are accused of family or domestic violence such that it is critical to engage a domestic violence lawyer to help you prepare your case.

 Some of the important matters Stary Norton Halphen’s lawyers will be able to help you understand include:

-- Whether you have a defence and your prospects of successfully running that defence;
+- Whether you have a defence and your prospects of successfully running that defence.

 - How serious the charges you are facing are and the range of penalties you may receive in the event you plead guilty to a charge or a number of charges.